Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Ethical Considerations

 \section{Ethical Considerations}

-In this work, we did not create or release any manually annotated data.
-Our work is based on the publicly available datasets, CommonGen, ComVE, and DimonGen.
+The experiments conducted in this paper are based on the publicly available datasets, CommonGen, ComVE, and DimonGen.
 To the best of our knowledge, no ethical issues have been reported for those datasets.
 Therefore, we do not foresee any data-related ethical issues arising from our work.

 However, \ac{LLM}s are known to generate responses that may reflect societal biases and potentially harmful content.
 We have not verified whether the \texttt{GPT3.5-turbo} and \texttt{Vicuna-13b} \ac{LLM}s that we use in our experiments have similar problems.

 Therefore, it is important to test on existing benchmarks for social biases and harmful generations before the proposed method is deployed to diversify existing \ac{GCR} methods used by human users.

 To elicit human judgements of diversity for the sentences generated by \ac{Prop}, we use annotators who are familiar with working with \ac{LLM}s.
 It is possible that their subjective (and possibly biased) viewpoints might have influenced the ratings provided.
 Therefore, it will be important to conduct the evaluation involving a group of annotators with different backgrounds to validate the findings reported in this analysis.